rajanikhatri/Music_RRecommender_Simulation/model_card.md

 The recommender works best when the user's taste clearly matches the features in the dataset.
 It tends to reward exact genre and mood matches strongly, so songs in those categories often rise to the top.
 That can be useful, but it also means the system can be biased toward whatever genres and moods appear most clearly in the small dataset.

 Because the catalog is tiny, some user tastes are not represented well.
 The system also ignores lyrics, artists the user already knows, cultural context, and changing taste over time.
+Another limitation is that the current profile only uses one favorite genre and one mood, so it cannot fully represent more mixed or complicated music taste.

 ## Evaluation Process